Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 5. Select the **Knowledge Admin** model-driven application and click **Edit.**

+6. Click the pen icon on the **Site map** to open up the site map designer.

 7. Drag **Area** from the **Components** tab and place it to the right of the **Administration** area.